zrtlemontree/CS-Rep/README.md

 ### inference speed comparing

 A demo of the inference speed test for Rep-TDNN.
-The inference speed margin of used CS-Rep or not will increase as the performance of the device increases.
+The inference speed margin of used CS-Rep or not will increase with the increasing of  the performance of the device.
 ```Bash
 python3 comparing_cs_rep.py
 ```